kexiZeroing/kexiZeroing.github.io/src/posts/start-js-stack-project.md

 }
 ```

-[better-commits](https://github.com/Everduin94/better-commits) is a CLI for creating better commits following the conventional commit guidelines.
-It will prompt a series of questions.
-These prompts will build a commit message, which you can preview, before confirming the commit.

 ## When and How to use https for local dev
 Most of the time, `http://localhost` does what you need.
 Browsers treat `http://localhost` in a special way: although it's HTTP, it mostly behaves like an HTTPS site.
 That's why some APIs that won't work on a deployed HTTP site, will work on `http://localhost`.
 What this means is that you need to use HTTPS locally only in special cases, like custom hostname, secure cookies across browsers, or using third-party libraries that require HTTPS.